 Below, you can see the final result once all digital effects are added.
 It's not an easy subject to work with, but if you are following are steps above carefully, achieving a similar result is certainly feasible.

-Below, you can see all nine steps required to illustrate this lemur properly.
+Above, you can see all nine steps required to illustrate this lemur properly.
 I hope you had fun working with this cartoon character and don't hesitate to try more images from the same series here.
 Have fun learning how to draw these cool illustrations and don't forget to practice as often as possible.